protontypes/LibreSelery/README.md

 touch ~/.openselery/secrets/tokens.env
 chmod 400 ~/.openselery/secrets/tokens.env
 ```
-3. OpenSelery needs API tokens from [Github](https://github.com/settings/tokens) and [Libraries.io](https://libraries.io/api) in simulation mode.
+3. OpenSelery just needs API tokens from [Github](https://github.com/settings/tokens) in `simulation = True` and `include_dependencies = False`.
 The scope of your Github token should not include additional permission than default minimal scope.
 Find our more about how to create Github tokens [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
-Fill the coinbase tokens with XXXXX to just get started.
+Fill the Coinbase and [Libraries.io](https://libraries.io/api) tokens with XXXXX to just get started without creating an actual accounts for this APIs.
 ```bash
 COINBASE_TOKEN=XXXXXXXXXXXXXXXX
 COINBASE_SECRET=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX